A+

 An Overview of Crime Rates in Richmond, MI

-Boasting a crime rate of 467, well below the national average of 2324, Richmond emerges as a standout destination for those seeking a secure place to reside in the United States.
-This crime rate is derived from the total occurrences of both violent and property crimes per 100,000 residents, underscoring the unwavering dedication of Richmond to ensure a safe living environment for its residents.
+With a crime rate of 687, significantly below the national average of 2119, Richmond stands out as one of the safest places to reside in the United States.
+This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.

 What Do the Locals Say About Crime in Richmond?